-A weekly review is a common business productivity recommendation, and a practice I encourage in Simplified Organization: Learning to Love What Must Be Done.
+A weekly review is a common business productivity recommendation, the best tip for how to organize your life, and a practice I encourage in my course Simplified Organization.
 It is a time to reorient yourself to what you have on your plate and renegotiate your commitments.
 You take some time and look at your calendar, make fresh to-do lists, decide what your biggest responsibilities are this week and then make sure those stay in front of your face so they can get done.

 Moms need a weekly review just as much as a business executive.
 We have sports practices, volunteer dates, meals, and so much more we must accomplish in a week.
 The process of evaluating everything that’s upcoming in a calm manner beforehand helps us meet our commitments with peace and preparedness.